 @@img:flow-analyzer.png NetCrunch Flow Analyzer

-First, you need to enable the feature on the switch or router that supports the flow technology.
-Next you need to set NetCrunch as the destination for flows.
+First, you need to enable the switch or router that supports the flow technology to send data to NetCrunch.

-NetFlow is a protocol developed by Cisco for collecting and recording IP Traffic going to and from a Cisco router or switch equipped with the NetFflow technology.
+NetFlow is a protocol developed by Cisco for collecting and recording IP Traffic going to and from a Cisco router or switch equipped with the NetFlow technology.

 After Cisco originally developed the protocol, many other manufacturers have implemented their version of the protocol into their products, including